unwanted79/PowerSaver/README.md

 ```
 'Use Reference Microsoft Internet Controls
 Option Explicit
+'Declare the API's for x64 bit (PtrSafe)
 Private Declare PtrSafe Function GetSystemPowerStatus Lib "Kernal32" (lpSystemPowerStatus as SYSTEM_POWER_STATUS) as LongPtr
 Private Declare PtrSafe Function SetTimer Lib "user32" (ByVal hwnd As LongLong, ByVal nIDEvent as LongLong, ByVal uElapse as LongLong, ByVal lpTimerfunc as LongLong) As LongLong
 Private Declare PtrSafe Function KillTimer Lib "user32"(ByVal hwnd as LongLong, ByVal nIDEvent as LongLong) as LongLong

 Private timerID as LongLong
-Dim powered as Boolean
+Dim powered as Boolean 'flag represent the application of power
-Dim useOption2 As Boolean
+Dim useOption2 As Boolean 'Alternate internet call should the first one fail if flagged by I.T. limits/violations

 Private Type SYSTEM_POWER_STATUS
   ACLineStatus as Byte